 But how does this work?
-Well, first you’ve got the really smart straw with a built in valve.
-The straw is weighted, so you can use it from any angle, and the valve means that no drink will come out of it unless somebody is sucking on it, so hold this upside down and give it a shake and still nothing will happen.
+Well, first, you’ve got the really smart straw with a built-in valve.
+The straw is weighted so that you can use it from any angle, and the valve means that no drink will come out of it unless somebody is sucking on it, so hold this upside down and give it a shake, and still nothing will happen.

-The handles make it really easy to hold, even for the smallest hands, and the bright, bold design with open sides make it so easy to see how much fluid is left inside, plus it’s cute enough that your little ones are sure to love it.
+The handles make it really easy to hold, even for the smallest hands, and the bright, bold design with open sides makes it so easy to see how much fluid is left inside; plus it’s cute enough that your little ones are sure to love it.

 Once it’s done, you can just push down the click lock lid and listen for that satisfying click that tells you it’s all secure and ready to put away.

 Once it’s time to clean, you can drop the whole thing into the dishwasher and just leave it.
-If you want the best straw cup for baby, and for you, then you should seriously consider this.
+If you want the best straw cup for your baby and you, then you should seriously consider this.
 It’s perfect.

-The spout is soft and easy on the mouth, and really good when they’re teething.
-It’s also really easy to get drink from, so there's be no struggling or frustration when it comes to drinky time.
+The spout is soft and easy on the mouth and really good when they’re teething.
+It’s also really easy to get a drink from, so there’d be no struggle or frustration when it comes to drinking time.

-It’s really big, with the largest capacity out of every cup we’re looking at today, but even though it’s so large it’s really easy to hold with the huge handles on the sides.
-Once your child gets a little older, these handles can be easily removed, leaving them with a cup that looks just like mommy's.
+It’s really big, with the largest capacity out of every cup we’re looking at today, but even though it’s so large, it’s really easy to hold with the huge handles on the sides.
+Once your child gets a little older, these handles can be easily removed, leaving them with a cup that looks just like mommy.

-Another great transitional cup, this sippy cup is probably the closest thing you’re going to find to a bottle in terms of look and feel, so if your little treasure is struggling to make the jump, this could be just what you’re looking for to finally wean them off of their bottle.
+Another great transitional cup, this sippy cup is probably the closest thing you’re going to find to a bottle in terms of look and feel, so if your little treasure is struggling to make the jump, this could be just what you’re looking for to wean them off of their bottle finally.

 It’s simple to clean, considering you can just throw it on the top rack in your dishwasher, and it’s safe for baby as well, being completely free of BPAs and phthalates, as well as anything else that’s biologically harmful.

-If your baby is having trouble making the jump to straws, or has ever struggled with a bottle because of a weak suck, then this is the perfect sippy cup for them, and for you.
+If your baby is having trouble making the jump to straws or has ever struggled with a bottle because of a weak suck, then this is the perfect sippy cup for them and you.

-There aren’t any anti spill features in this cup, so no valves or anything.
+There aren’t any anti-spill features in this cup, so there are no valves or anything.
 That means that it’s so easy to get liquid from this cup.
 It’s just like drinking out of a real cup!
-But that also means that if you turn it upside down, you might get a bit of a leak, so I’d only recommend this for after about 12 months, and maybe once they’ve got used to not tipping anything above their heads when it’s time to drink.
+But that also means that if you turn it upside down, you might get a bit of a leak, so I’d only recommend this after about 12 months, and maybe once they’ve got used to not tipping anything above their heads when it’s time to drink.

 They’re also really cute, with an adorable design on the side.
 Your kids are sure to love it.

-I hope you’ve found the perfect sippy cup for your baby, with everything they need to make the jump from bottles as painless and simple as it can possibly be.
+I hope you’ve found the perfect sippy cup for your baby, with everything they need to make the jump from bottles as painless and simple as possible.

 As always, we’d love to hear from you, so if you’ve got anything to add, or any tips for moms looking for the best sippy cup for milk, then feel free to comment below!